crystalchavez99/final-portfolio-template/README.md

 ### Front-End

 * Front end project folder will include the front end project I've worked in a group during the Multiverse Bootcamp.
+  * You can access the embeded repo to their corresponding folder or click this link to find out more: [Flash Focus](https://github.com/crystalchavez99/flash-focus)

 ### Back-End

 * Back end project folder will include the back end project I've worked in a group during the Multiverse Bootcamp.
+  * You can access the embeded repo to their corresponding folder or click this link to find out more: [Novel Sys](https://github.com/crystalchavez99/NovelSys)

 ### Deployment

 * Deployment project folder will include the deployment project I've worked in a group during the Multiverse Bootcamp.
+  * You can access the embeded repo to their corresponding folder or click this link to find out more: [Flash Focus](https://github.com/crystalchavez99/flash-focus)

 ### Hackathon

 * Hackathon project folder will include the hackathon project I've worked in a group during the Multiverse Bootcamp.
+  * You can access the embeded repo to their corresponding folder or click this link to find out more: [Inventory App](https://github.com/multiverse-red-team/inventory-app)

 ## Acknowledgments